 Besides the obvious reasons mentioned above, other benefits of adding gold to your retirement portfolio include:

-- Gold historically holds onto its value and increases in value over time
+- Gold historically holds onto its value and increases in value over time: check the price of Gold today (XAU/USD).

 - Gold is an excellent hedge against inflation